collective/munin.varnish/README.txt

 =====

 * A build of *varnishstat* requires the developer's libraries for ncurses.
-If you don't have a *varnsihstat* in your build of Varnish then most likely you need to install the ncurses-devel or libncurses5-dev package and then get buildout to rebuild Varnish.
+If you don't have a *varnishstat* in your build of Varnish then most likely you need to install the ncurses-devel or libncurses5-dev package and then get buildout to rebuild Varnish.

 * The hit_rate aspect only works correctly with a munin server running version 1.4.0 alpha or better.
-However hit rate data is also available in request_rate where it is presented as raw rates rather than normalised as a percentage.
+However hit rate data is also available in request_rate where it is presented as raw rates rather than normalized as a percentage.